34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 8 to 11

-Texas lantana is a hardy, low-maintenance plant that is great for filling up a larger space in the garden.
-This medium-sized shrub is resistant to deer and drought and tolerates poor soil.
+Texas lantana (Lantana urticoides) is a hardy, low-maintenance plant that is great for filling up a larger space in the garden.
+This medium-sized shrub resists deer and drought and tolerates poor soil.
 Prune it low each winter after vegetation has died off, and fast new spring growth will sprout each year for a renewed full-sized shrub by the end of the growing season.

 Texas lantana has a long blooming period and can bloom almost continually from late spring through frost.
-The leaves have a distinct pungent scent which makes this plant resistant to browsing herbivores.
+The leaves have a distinct pungent scent that makes this plant resistant to browsing herbivores.

 The flowers bloom in profusion and are a favorite of bees, butterflies, and hummingbirds.
-The flowers are rounded clusters of tiny individual blossoms that range in color from yellow to dark reddish-orange, all within a single cluster!
+The blossoms form rounded clusters of tiny individual flowers that range in color from yellow to dark reddish-orange, all within a single cluster!

 Texas Mountain Laurel